aviansie-ben/dyn-dyn/README.md

 ## How it works

 `dyn-dyn` works by creating a table that maps various `TypeId`s corresponding to traits into the vtable pointer they use for a particular concrete type.
 This table is then exposed via a hidden supertrait of the base trait, allowing the `dyn_dyn_cast!` macro to dynamically look up the metadata corresponding to a particular trait object.
 This metadata is then reattached to the pointer using the unstable `ptr_metadata` feature to create a reference to the derived trait object type.

-Extra bounds are handled by using the unstable `unsize` feature to cast from the type without this extra bound to the type with it, along with the macro emitting some extra code that causes compile failures if the provided base type does not imply one of the marker traits in question.